Helios (film)

-Helios is a 2015 Hong Kong-Chinese crime thriller film directed by Longman Leung and Sunny Luk and starring an international ensemble cast from Hong Kong, China, Taiwan and South Korea.
-The film was released on 30 April 2015 in China and 1 May 2015 in Hong Kong.
+Helios is a 2015 crime thriller film directed by Longman Leung and Sunny Luk.
+The film is a Hong Kong-Chinese co-production and stars an international ensemble cast from Hong Kong, China, Taiwan and South Korea.
+It was released on 30 April 2015 in China and 1 May 2015 in Hong Kong.

 Plot

-South Korea's top most wanted criminal, nicknamed "Helios" (Chang Chen), and his assistant, nicknamed "Messenger" (Janice Man), have successfully stolen a weapon of mass destruction (WMD), secretly developed by the South Korean military, the portable nuclear explosive device DC8 along with sixteen raw material spheres.
-The police forces of Hong Kong, China, and South Korea were informed that "Helios" will hold an underground trading in Hong Kong.
+South Korea's most wanted criminal, "Helios" (Chang Chen), and his assistant "Messenger" (Janice Man), have stolen a weapon of mass destruction secretly developed by the South Korean military: a portable nuclear explosive device (DC8), along with sixteen fuel modules.
+The police forces of Hong Kong, China, and South Korea have been informed that Helios will hold an underground negotiation for the weapon in Hong Kong.

-An emergency response team was set up in Hong Kong.
-Its members, chief inspector Eric Lee Yan-ming (Nick Cheung) of the Counter-Terrorism Response Unit, senior Chinese official Song An (Wang Xueqi), and two South Korean weapon experts Choi Min-ho (Ji Jin-hee) and Park Woo-Cheol (Choi Siwon), work together to trace the whereabouts of the weapon.
-Lee also specially invites Physics professor Siu Chi-yan (Jacky Cheung) of the University of Hong Kong to serve as a special adviser for the operation.
+An emergency response team is set up, including chief inspector Eric Lee Yan-ming (Nick Cheung) of the Counter-Terrorism Response Unit, senior Chinese official Song An (Wang Xueqi), and two South Korean weapons experts: Choi Min-ho (Ji Jin-hee) and Park Woo-Cheol (Choi Siwon).
+The team work together to trace the whereabouts of the weapon.
+Lee invites Physics professor Siu Chi-yan (Jacky Cheung) of the University of Hong Kong to serve as special adviser for the operation.

-Hong Kong, China and South Korea face the same objective, but with different purposes.
-Choi wants to hunt down "Helios" to take back the weapon to make sure not to divulge secrets of South Korea.
-In the position of the Chinese government, Song wants to resolve the current crisis in Hong Kong and halt any terrorism activities in Chinese territories.
-Lee and Siu face pressure from the two countries and have to deal with the greatest challenge since the establishment of the Counter-Terrorism Response Unit, with the situation getting tenser.
+Hong Kong, China and South Korea have the same objective, though with different goals.
+Choi wants to hunt down Helios, take back the weapon, and ensure that South Korean military secrets are not divulged.
+Representing the Chinese government, Song wants to resolve the crisis in Hong Kong and limit any terrorist activities in Hong Kong or Chinese territories.
+Lee and Siu, members of the Counter-Terrorism Response Unit, have to deal with the greatest challenge, facing pressure from both China and South Korea.

-As time passes by each second, with "Messenger" arrested and DC8 falls into the hands of the Hong Kong Police Force, China and Korea fight for the right to possess the weapon.
-On the other hand, "Helios" appears in Macau, with plans to retaliate and repossess the weapon.
-During the last stand, conspiracies are gradually revealed, and Professor Siu is revealed as the real "Helios", with everyone caught off guard.
+Messenger is arrested, and DC8 falls into the hands of the Hong Kong Police Force.
+Agents of China and Korea fight to possess the weapon.
+Meanwhile, Helios appears in Macau, with plans to retaliate and repossess the weapon.
+In the final confrontation, unsuspected conspiracies are revealed and Professor Siu is revealed as the real "Helios," with everyone caught off guard.